Life-phase-oriented personnel policy

 The aim of a life-phase-oriented HR policy is to provide employees with the best possible support and encouragement in each individual phase of their lives.
 The following tips provide an overview of possible measures and practical tips for implementing this concept.

-1. Carefully analyze the current situation and needs
+Carefully analyze the current situation and needs

 What approaches are already in place?

-Regular employee appraisals are your most important tool for assessing the situation and keeping it up to date.
-Here you can find out what phase of life your employees are currently in and which working model would suit them best.
+Where is there a need for action?In order to be able to assess the situation and keep it up to date, regular employee appraisals are your most important tool.
+Here you can find out what stage of life your employees are currently in and which working model would suit them best.

-2. Flexibilize working hours and location
+Flexibilize working hours and location

-3. Create flexible remuneration systems
+Create flexible remuneration systems

-4. Offer flexible benefit systems
+Offer flexible benefit systems

 Offering employees specific additional benefits that they find helpful in certain phases of their lives is an important component of a life-phase-oriented HR policy.
 Being able to choose freely between different working models or offset vacation days allows more individual leeway.
-Tailored support with childcare, advice on care issues, offers for sports and health promotion or the provision of a company bicycle supplement the financial benefits.
+Tailored support with childcare, advice on care issues, offers for sports and health promotion or the provision of a company bicycle complement the financial benefits.

-5. Build a corporate culture of trust
+Build a corporate culture of trust

 Create a corporate culture that gives employees the certainty that reduced resilience does not necessarily mean a career break.
 Such a corporate culture includes trust, transparency and reliability.